ENES-246DigitalElectronics/ENES247/lab2-7segDisplayofAdders/README.md.md

 *The RTL schematic is very interesting.
 It has a symbol for comparing and a symbol for subtracting.
 A normal gate is not used.
 What are the equivalent symbols in logisim?
 (Attach screen shots)*

 *Are there any standard symbols for comparing and adding circuits on the internet?
-Spend 1 minute, link up what you can find or write nothing.*
+Spend 1 minute, link up what you can find that is close to what looks like a standard.*

-*Spend 1 minute reading this [link](https://blog.digilentinc.com/fpga-configurable-logic-block/) with the goal of figuring out the difference between a SliceL and LUT.* *Write a phrase to describe how you are going to remember the difference .. for now.*
+*Spend 1 minute reading this [link](https://blog.digilentinc.com/fpga-configurable-logic-block/) with the goal of figuring out the difference between a SliceL and LUT.
+Write a phrase to describe how you are going to remember the difference .. for now ...
+Doesn't have to be correct.
+It is a hypothesis that you carry around with you.*

 ## Lab2_3_hexTo7seg